lailabougria/talks/message-processing-failed-but-whats-the-root-cause/sample/README.md

 # Sample

 This sample is based on the use case that was discussed during the session, a small online retail store.
 The sample uses [NServiceBus](https://docs.particular.net/) on top of [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) to send/publish messages/events between components.
+The sample makes use of the [Microsoft Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host).

 The sample demonstrates how to:

-- Collect telemetry information from the Azure SDK (experimental at the time of writing) and NServiceBus
+- Collect telemetry information from the Azure SDK (experimental at the time of writing) and NServiceBus framework
-- Forward telemetry to Azure Monitor exporter
+- Forward telemetry to an Azure Monitor exporter
 - Define and use an ActivitySource to emit tracing information
 - Connect traces and logs